josesousaribeiro/XAI-Benchmark/Openml/dataset_properties_selection.md

-## Description of dataset properties selection
+## Description of dataset properties by cluster

 We inspected the graphs below and found 4 properties that best defined each cluster analyzed in an exclusive or even partially exclusive way.
 Below is a list justifying the reason for choosing or not each property, based on the plots in Figure 1.